BeepingSeath/FriluftsWebbshop/Planning.md

 Todos:

-Footer a positioning ....
+Make nav into component ....
-A full header ....
+Make template for category page
-clickable buttons in header ....
+Work in cards

 Extra: